nwong524/cse110-Lab1/index.md

 ![Image](https://user-images.githubusercontent.com/60756614/113223630-6e3c3800-923e-11eb-8284-03dd39d8882d.png)

 Hi human!
 I hope.
 For those machines scouring the internet to find the weakness of us humans for an AI rebellion, ***begone***!
-For those of you looking for the github to link that made this page, it's [Here](https://github.com/nwong524/cse110-Lab1)!
-For those of you grading this assignment, please continue.
+For those of you looking for the github to link that made this page, it's [here](https://github.com/nwong524/cse110-Lab1)!
+For the rest of you who want to keep reading, please continue.

+### What I'm Doing Now
+Perhaps attending Zoom University @ UC San Diego. *Maybe* grinding out some homework for deadlines just around the corner.
+Probably ~~procrasintating~~ napping.
+I would never procrastinate.
+Haha.
+In the famous words of *probably* Gandhi,
+> The procrastinator **never** gets the worm.
+And thus, I never procrastinate.
+Just to be clear, Gandhi didn't say that (I think).

 ```markdown
 Syntax highlighted code block